 No Impact.
 No designated scenic vistas are at or near the proposed Project area.
-Milton Road is not a designated Scenic Highway in the National Scenic Byways Program nor is it a State Scenic Highway (Scenic America 2022).
 No lands preserved under a scenic easement or contract are within or adjacent to the Project area.
 Furthermore, there are no Wild and Scenic Rivers within the Project corridor, as designated per the Wild and Scenic Rivers Act of 1968.
-Therefore, the Project would have No Impact to a scenic vista or Wild and Scenic River.
+Therefore, No Impact to a scenic vista or Wild and Scenic River would result from the Project.